-Social Security Impact
+Social Security impact

-Under a separate section of the law, the couple also determines the impact of a tax break involving Social Security benefits.
-In general, to qualify for that break, you must satisfy the following:
+Under a separate section of the law, the couple also determines the impact of a tax modification involving Social Security benefits.
+In general, to qualify for that modification, you must satisfy the following:

 - Your federal AGI includes taxable income from Social Security benefits (old-age benefits, which are sometimes called retirement benefits; wife's benefits; husband's benefits; widow's benefits; or widower's benefits); - You have reached "full retirement age" as defined by the Social Security Administration; and - Your federal AGI is below a certain amount.
 The amount depends on your filing status and is also subject to an annual adjustment for inflation.
-For example, for the 2021 tax year, the limit is \$88,950 for someone whose filing status for Rhode Island tax purposes is single or head of household; \$88,975 for someone whose filing status is married filing separately.
-For a married couple filing a joint Rhode Island return for 2021, the limit is \$111,200.4 (Note that the income limits for the Social Security tax break are not the same as those that apply for the tax break involving pensions, annuities, and other income sources.)
+For example, for the 2022 tax year, the limit is \$95,800 for someone whose filing status for Rhode Island tax purposes is single, head of household or married filing separately.
+For a married couple filing a joint Rhode Island return for 2022, the limit is \$119,750.6

+Note: The income limits for the Social Security tax modification are the same as those that apply for the tax modification involving pensions, annuities, and other income sources beginning with tax year 2022 due to a legislative change included in Fiscal Year 2023 Budget legislation.